 As mentioned above, block trades are generally only feasible for WKSIs.
 If the issuer does not already have a shelf registration statement on file, the deal team will prepare one registering the securities to be offered in the block trade.
-So long as the issuer is a WKSI, the shelf registration statement will become effective automatically upon filing with the SEC and will be available for use for three years from filing.
-If a new shelf registration statement is required, it will be filed a split moment prior to launching the block trade (i.e., after the issuer or selling stockholders have agreed to a purchase price with the underwriter or underwriters with the winning bid) as discussed in the timeline above so as not to indicate to the market prior to the desired time that a deal might be forthcoming.
+So long as the issuer is a WKSI, the shelf registration statement will become effective automatically upon filing with the SEC and will be available for immediate use for three years from filing.
+If a new shelf registration statement is required, it will need to be filed prior to launching the block trade.
+Sometimes, it will be filed only a split moment prior to launching the block trade (i.e., after the issuer or selling stockholders have agreed to a purchase price with the underwriter or underwriters with the winning bid) as discussed in the time line above so as not to indicate to the market prior to the desired time that a deal might be forthcoming.